dav793/sirius-stepper/README.md

     ```
     This step should not be necessary if you only build your application in production.

-7. When you're ready to publish a new version to npm, bump the latest version.
+7. When you're ready to publish a new version to npm, go to `/projects/sirius-stepper` and bump the latest version.
     ```bash
     npm version patch
     ```